shawaz/franchiseen/README.md

-# Franchiseen - Multi-Tenant Fintech Franchise Management Platform
+# Franchiseen - Multi-Tenant Fintech Franchise Management and Crowdfunding Platform

 A comprehensive multi-tenant fintech platform that enables franchise management with integrated financial services, payment processing, and blockchain capabilities.
 Built for franchise networks to manage operations, finances, and payments across multiple locations.